 Stearic acid also works as a surfactant.
 It is commonly used in cleansers and soaps as it binds to oil, water, and dirt, making it easier to clean your skin.
 Moreover, this emollient does not strip the natural oils, thus providing gentle cleansing.
 If you have sensitive or compromised skin, you can use gentle cleansers with stearic acid.

-Stearic acid is used in different ways in skincare products.
+Stearic acid is used in different ways in skincare products and cosmetics.
 Let’s take a look at them.

 How Stearic Acid Is Used In Skin Care Formulations